 Located on the eastern end of St Paul’s Bay in northern Malta, Bugibba is one of Malta’s most popular seaside resorts, challenged only by its adjacent neighbour, Qawra.
 After recent investments, the area has been populated with modern apartments and hotels, a brand-new waterpark aptly called Bugibba Waterpark and a 150m stretch of manmade beach, now awarded the sought-after Blue Flag award.

 Popular with tourists and locals alike, you’ll be struck by its mix of fast-food restaurants and gourmet traditional eateries, its rugged coastline and the man-made sands, and its long waterfront promenade populated by dozens of different nationalities.

-3 hr flights and great deals on hotel packages, including year-round delectable weather, (even in October, making it a top break for when school’s out) make Malta a perennial favourite for family holidays and cheap holidays in 2019 or 2019.
+3 hr flights and great deals on hotel packages, including year-round delectable weather, (even in October, making it a top break for when school’s out) make Malta a perennial favourite for family holidays, cheap holidays and all inclusive holidays in 2019 / 2020.

 At a glance